ZackOcall/customer-cakery/README.md

    ![Gallery 500px Lighthouse Score](https://i.imgur.com/zkxVYCJ.png)

    1030px Height caused best practice to reach 100 but lowered the performance, while 500px did the opposite with raising performance but lowering best practice.
-In the end I chose to go with 500px as I preferred having 1 column for phone view, 2 columns for tablet view and 3-4 column for browser view rather than 1 column for phone/tablet view and 2 column for browser view which would happen with 1030px.
+In the end I chose to go with 500px as I preferred having 1 column for phone view, 2 columns for tablet view and 3-4 column for browser view rather than 1 column for phone/tablet view and 2 columns for browser view which would happen with 1030px.

    **Enquire**